 Today the two rocks are named Fatu-ma-futi, the word ‘ma’ translating to ‘and.’
 They overlook the entrance to Pago Pago Bay.

 If I could, I would have stayed longer.
-There are not a lot of options, and in town, Sadie Thompson’s Inn is the most popular.
+While there are not a lot of accommodation options on the island, there are enough.

 Getting to American Samoa

 Located about 2600 km south of Hawaii, American Samoa is the only American port in the southern hemisphere.
 Getting there isn’t as easy as one would think, with direct flights offered only from Honolulu (Hawaii) or Apia (Western Samoa).
 Flying to Apia from either Sydney or Auckland is easy.